hknio/wasmcov/README.md

 features = ["near"]
 ```

-Follow the NEAR documentation to setup the environment for running Wasm modules.
+Follow the [NEAR setup instructions](blockchains/NEAR.md) to setup the environment for running Wasm modules.
 The `near` feature flag is required for NEAR Protocol coverage.

 ## Usage